hackingmaterials/matminer/README.rst

 MatMiner
 ========

 MatMiner is a library for Materials Science data mining.
-It is currently in development and unsupported.
+It is currently in development and **unsupported**.